Your

 topic from the list

-have you taken to revise the work you have published on your web?
+to revise the work you have published on your website?
 Why

 did you decide to make these revisions?